 Anne had read about the Ladies of Llangollen in a newspaper article around 1810 and had longed to visit them for some time before finally meeting with Sarah Ponsonby in 1822.
-Anne was fascinated by the Ladies, probably because they showed that two women could live happily together in a home of their own.
-Mariana Belcome (one of Anne's lovers) had already been to Plâs Newydd and dreamed of living with Anne in the same way at Shibden Hall.
+Anne was fascinated by the Ladies of Llangollen, probably because they showed that two women could live happily together in a home of their own.
+Mariana Lawton (née Belcome), one of Anne's lovers, had already been to Plâs Newydd and dreamed of living with Anne in the same way at Shibden Hall.

 A large woman so as to waddle in walking but, tho', not taller than myself.
-In a blue, shortish waisted cloth habit, the jacket unbuttoned shewing a plain plaited frilled habit shirt – a thick white cravat, rather loosely put on – hair powdered, parted, I think, down the middle in front, cut a moderate length all round and hanging straight, tolerably thick.
+In a blue, shortish waisted cloth habit, the jacket unbuttoned shewing a plain plaited frilled habit shirt – a thick white cravat, rather loosely put on – hair powdered, parted, I think, down the middle in front, cut a moderate length all round & hanging straight, tolerably thick.
 The remains of a very fine face.
 Coarsish white cotton stockings.
 Ladies slipper shoes cut low down, the foot hanging a little over.
-Altogether a very odd figure.Anne Lister describes Sarah Ponsonby in her diary.
+Altogether a very odd figure...Mild & gentle, certainly not masculine & yet there was a je-ne-sais-quoi striking.Anne Lister describes Sarah Ponsonby in her diary.

 More than friends?

 Anne tried to discreetly establish whether Sarah Ponsonby and Eleanor Butler were more than friends.
 She asked 'if they were classical' to which Sarah Ponsonby replied, 'No… Thank God from Latin & Greek I am free.'
-Sarah Ponsonby maintained a chaste façade throughout their conversation.
-On parting Sarah gave Anne Lister a rose to keep 'for the sake of the place where it grew.'
+Anne's attempts to discover more about the nature of Sarah and Eleanor's relationship were unsuccessful.
+On parting Sarah gave Anne a rose to keep 'for the sake of the place where it grew.'

-Mariana wrote to Anne asking: 'Tell me if you think their regard has always been platonic & if you ever believed pure friendship could be so exalted.
+Mariana wrote to Anne: 'Tell me if you think their regard has always been platonic & if you ever believed pure friendship could be so exalted.
 If you do, I shall think there are brighter amongst mortals than I ever believed there were..'